fall inside a hole

 As discussed on the rim-drive gearbox repair page, I have been trying out using heat-shrink tubing over original traction tires to be able to preserve hard-rotted rim-drive tires.
 I tried this method on the plastic rim-drive gearbox and found that it could still not make it up the sloping rails in the set my example came from.
 I tested some of the other engines I used this method on and they were able to make it up the grade.
 I replaced one of the original tires with the rubber pulley method and left the other wrapped in heat shrink, and the train can now navigate the slopes.
 I suspect it may be the motor or gearbox internals themselves that have degraded and made the gearbox harder-running.
 The headlight in parallel with the motor may also be drawing some of the power that could be running the motor.
 I will eventually try pulling the rim-drive hubs off the axles with a pinion puller and get inside the gearbox proper.

-In 1987 the 200 series Shinkansen was rereleased with a new axle drive gearbox in 6th generation packaging.
+In 1987 the 200 series Shinkansen was rereleased with a new axle drive new power gearbox in 6th generation packaging.
 This version of the illuminated 200-series is based on the same moldings and thus looks very similar to the earlier 80s version.
+The example pictured here comes from a 1987 copy of the Tohoku Joetsu Shinkansen with Light Set.

-The chassis is updated with the new power style axle drive gearbox.
+The chassis is updated with the new power direct-drive gearbox, seen here with Japanese brass contacts and bluish-grey power switch.
 The light in the nose is still an incandescent bulb connected to the negative battery terminal and a contact strip running back up the chassis from the positive side, but the power switch is now on the positive side of the circuit in the gearbox instead of the negative side at the front of the chassis.
+The chassis and intermediate car are similarly based on the radio control 200 series, with cutouts in the intermediate car and molding features remaining in the roof of the intermediate car.

 Throughout this period, green 200-series intermediate cars were available for sale as individual bagged items.
 These cars were some of the earliest products produced in Tomy's new Thailand factory in 1989.
 I have an extra intermediate car from the same Thailand era as my new power 200 series and the train looks even better with it.
 The three-car set is a classic element of Plarail but many trains look so much nicer with even one extra car.